netcraft/coding-style/README.md

 Basically it's just a code example which plays a silly game with itself, with the sole purpose of showcasing different aspects of our coding standards.

+Open the relevant files to see the code (HAML / SCSS / JS).

 You're welcome to comment on the files / open Issues / create Pull Requests.